Fentanyl Lollipops

 Fentanyl Lollipop Dose

-The dosing of the lollipop can be adjusted as consumed.
-A doctor will usually tell a patient to take the fentanyl suckers until the pain subsides and then stop.
-This way the dosage is controlled.
+The dosing of pain relief lollipops can be adjusted as consumed.
+A doctor will usually tell a patient to take the fentanyl sucker until the pain subsides, and then stop.
+This way, the dosage is controlled.

 Fentanyl Overdoses

-Fentanyl can be fatal in even as small as a dose of 2 milligrams.
+Fentanyl can be fatal in as small of a dose as 2 milligrams.
 Unfortunately, in DEA testing, it was found that illicit fentanyl is sold in as high of a dose as .02 to 5.1 mg, which is more than twice the fatal dose.
-Learn more about how much fentanyl can kill a human by reading our online resource.

 Back to top